VELLEVET/BByaPlugin_GuildsClans/README.md

 1. Download folder "src" and .yml files from root.
 2. Create new Java Project in your Eclipse.
 3. Add last spigot jar file to your Eclipse project as External JAR.
-4. Copy folder src/ru to project's src/ folder, then copy .yml files to project's catalogue.
+4. Clone this git to your project folder.

 You can write the detailed guide (only in russian variant) here: https://forum.bbyaworld.com/index.php?/topic/646-bbgc/&do=findComment&comment=45924